I-Corinthian/blink-core/contrib/README.md

 ### [Qos](/contrib/qos) ###

-A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Bitcoin network.
+A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Blink network.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.